ipfs/go-ds-flatfs/README.md

 This means that for certain datastores (huge ones, those with very slow disks or special content), the values reported by `DiskUsage()` might be reduced accuracy and the first startup (without a `diskUsage.cache` file present), might be slow.

+FIXME: Fix text, we now use a json file.

 If you need increased accuracy or a fast start from the first time, you can replace the `diskUsage.cache` file (while the datastore is not open), with the right disk usage value in size.
 I.e., in the datastore root: